 In 1993, Washington University and the University of Missouri-St. Louis held the first classes in the Joint Undergraduate Engineering Program.
-This partnership, the first of its kind in the United States, offers University of Missouri-St. Louis students the opportunity to benefit from the engineering program at Washington University and its century-long tradition of excellence.
+This partnership — the first of its kind in the United States — offers University of Missouri-St. Louis students the opportunity to benefit from the engineering program at Washington University and its century-long tradition of excellence.
 Effective in October 1999, the three bachelor's degrees (civil, electrical and mechanical engineering) offered in our joint program were accredited by the Engineering Accreditation Commission of ABET.
-Besides being the first undergraduate engineering degrees offered in a public/private partnership, they are also the first such degrees to receive ABET accreditation.
+In addition to being the first undergraduate engineering degrees offered in a public/private partnership, these are also the first such degrees to receive ABET accreditation.

 Joseph A. O'Sullivan

 Samuel C. Sachs Professor of Electrical Engineering